ansys/pymapdl/doc/source/getting_started/faq.rst

 How do you report issues?
 =========================

-To report bugs and documentation errors and to make feature requests, use the `pymapdl_issues`_ page of the GitHub repository.
+To report bugs and documentation errors and to make feature requests, use the `PyMAPDL issues <pymapdl_issues_>`_ page of the GitHub repository.

-To ask more open-ended questions or seek advice from the community, use the `pymapdl_discussions`_ page of the GitHub repository.
+To ask more open-ended questions or seek advice from the community, use the `PyMAPDL discussions <pymapdl_discussions_>`_ page of the GitHub repository.